Key takeaways

 Disclosures

-5. Source: 30-year mortgage rate: Federal Home Loan Mortgage Corporation (Freddie Mac).
-10-year Treasury note yield: U.S. Department of the Treasury, Daily Treasury Par Yield Curve Rates, August 22, 2024
+2. 30-year mortgage rate: Federal Home Loan Mortgage Corporation (Freddie Mac).
+10-year Treasury note yield: Board of Governors of the Federal Reserve System.
+Data retrieved from FRED, Federal Reserve Bank of St. Louis

 Start of disclosure content